Isaac Paredes Player Props: Rays vs. Astros

 Isaac Paredes At The Plate

-- Paredes has a double, three home runs and three walks while batting .209.
+- Paredes is batting .229 with a double, three home runs and five walks.

+- In 52.4% of his 21 games this season, Paredes has picked up at least one hit.
+He's also had four multi-hit games.

-- In six games this season (30.0%), Paredes has picked up an RBI, including two games with multiple runs batted in.
+- In seven games this year (33.3%), Paredes has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.